 Other websites where you can check Netflix outage

-In addition to this, there are various websites which keep track of internet services going up and down.
+In addition to this, various websites keep track of internet services going up and down.
 You can visit the site Down For Everyone Or Just Me to know if it’s just you who can’t use Netflix.

-You can also check out the Netflix outage map to find out where else across the globe Netflix is down, go to Down Detector.
+You can also check out the Down Detector Netflix outage map to find out where else across the globe Netflix is down.

 Is Netflix blocked for me?